ifHamzah93/cheese-mvc-react/walkthrough/4-menus.view.md

 ```

 ### The `<MenusList>` Component
 There is no starter code for this file.
-If you must continue to blaspheme in the name of our DRY Code and Savior you can copy the `<CategoriesForm>` and make changes to:
+If you must continue to blaspheme in the name of our DRY Code and Savior you can copy the `<CategoriesList>` and make changes to:

 - `<h2 className='text-center'>Categories</h2>` this line
 - `{categories.map(createCategoryRow)}` this line
 - `createCategoryRow` this name

+## The `MenuView` Component
+Ah finally we get to some fresh business.
+The Menu View will be used to display a single menu and its cheeses.